mhuss.com

 Tech Trivia

-Improved bias circuits for the 50 and 100 watt amps.
+Improved bias circuits for the original 50 and 100 watt amps.

 A page describing the (in)famous Canadian mod, and how to restore one of these amps to stock.